techreturners/lm-lab-aks-terraform-devopsupskill/README.md

 # AKS and Terraform

+At this point you'll have heard material around a few key cloud topics such as regions, availability zones, cloud networking and VPC's.
+You'll have also heard information around Kubernetes.

+Building on this theoretical knowledge, this guided lab will show how to create the various cloud services required to provision a Kubernetes cluster on AWS.
+For that provisioning you'll be taking the **Infrastructure as Code** approach and using [Terraform](https://terraform.io) to create our cloud infrastructure.

-This repository shows examples and guides for using [Terraform](https://terraform.io) to provision a [AKS (Azure Kubernetes Service) Cluster](https://azure.microsoft.com/en-gb/services/kubernetes-service/) on Azure
+For Azure, the end result is that you'll have a [AKS (Azure Kubernetes Service) Cluster](https://azure.microsoft.com/en-gb/services/kubernetes-service/)

 ## Instructions